loremed/Tic-Tac-Go/README.md

   - play with a friend or against a CPU player
   - choose a name for each human player
   - custom sign for each player
+  - play against a random CPU or the stronger Minimax implementation, your best chance will be to draw the game!

 ## Usage:
   - you need **GO** installed on your system